 So Why Should We Shake?

-Many bartenders were already “mixing drinks” in by the mid 1800s, by simply pouring the ingredients back and forth between two glasses, but this was messy, as you can imagine!
-The first cocktail shaker made in the familiar shape we know today was patented back in the late 1800s by Edward Huack in Brooklyn, USA.
+Many bartenders were already “mixing drinks” by the mid 1800s by simply pouring the ingredients back and forth between two glasses, but this was messy, as you can imagine!
+The first cocktail shaker, made in the familiar shape we know today, was patented back in the late 1800s by Edward Huack in Brooklyn, USA.

-Today, Uberbartools’ cocktail shakers have been ergonomically designed to suit all hand sizes for a more comfortable shake.
-And they come in beautiful custom colours like platinum black, copper and gold for style with substance.
+Today, Überbartools™ cocktail shakers have been ergonomically designed to suit all hand sizes for a more comfortable shake.
+They come in beautiful custom colours like platinum black, copper and gold for style with substance.